-Rancho Llano Seco was incorporated in 1861 and has a rich history of balancing agriculture, live stock husbandry and conservation.
-The Rancho is one of the last Mexican land grant properties that remains intact.
-It is a reminder of a lost era when California, American, Indigenous, Mexican and Spanish histories intersected.
+Rancho Llano Seco was incorporated in 1861 by John Parrott, and ancestor of the Theriot Family that owns the ranch today, and has a rich history of balancing agriculture, live stock husbandry and conservation.
+The Rancho is one of the last Mexican land grant properties that remains intact and is a reminder of a lost era when California, American, Indigenous, Mexican and Spanish histories intersected.
 Llano Seco means "dry plain" in Spanish, and comes from the dry land wheat fields that have been a historical source of pride for the Rancho's farmers since its inception.

 Today, the Theriot Family continue to explore and preserve Llano Seco's richness through gentle land stewardship and conservation efforts.

 - Pork: Llano Seco's pigs a cross of Duroc, Yorkshire and Landrace breeds and fed only a GMO-free diet of vegetarian grains and legumes, 75% of which are grown on the dry-land fields within a few miles of the barns.
 The pigs are confinement-free, raised in deep-bedded hoop barns with continual access to large open air paddocks with plenty of sunshine and a great view of the California Buttes.
 The pigs are a “zero-waste” community, as all bedding is composted and applied to Rancho pastures.

 - Beef: The cattle are pasture-raised on untouched, gently rolling lands in a rotational grazing system that promotes native grassland restoration and eradicates the invasive weed population.
 The cattle are raised on pasture and finished on a nutritious blend of locally grown grains developed specifically for Llano Seco's herd by an animal nutritionist.